plut/infinity_compiler/README.md

 A compiler between [Infinity Engine's files](https://gibberlings3.github.io/iesdp/file_formats/index.htm) and a SQLite database designed with modding in view.

+## Usage

+ - `sim -g` generates and populates the initial database.
+ - `sim -c` compiles changes to the `override` directory.

+See `sim --help` for (slightly) more details.

 ## Database structure

-The recommended interface for accessing game objects is through a number of
+The exposed interface for accessing game objects is through a number of
 views:

  - `items`, `item_abilities`, `item_effects` for game items,